 Discover the Old House of Phun Hung

 Traditional merchants houses line the streets of Hoi An and if you get the opportunity to go inside of one – take it!
-The house of Phun Hung in particular is aprivate residence that was built in 1780.
+The house of Phun Hung in particular is a private residence that was built in 1780.
 The first floor displays its Japanese influence with a central roof with four sides.
 The balcony on the second floor shows the Chinese inspiration with a roof in a turtle shell shape that has sculpted beam supports.
 The third floor of the home was utilized as a place for refugees.
 The structure has been designed with trapdoors that enable the movement of people, furniture and other belongings to safety.
 Sometime tours are given by an eighth generation family member.

 Go diving on Cham Island

 There are eight different islands in the Cu Lao Cham but people only live on the biggest of the islands.
 Cham Island is blessed with genuine fishing villages surrounded by untamed jungles and beautiful beaches.
-Divers who come here will be able to experience everything from the coral gardens to reefs as well as wild rock formations and more.
+Divers who come here will be able to experience everthing from the coral gardens to reefs as well as wild rock formations and more.
 Diving companies there are able to accommodate every level of diving ability.